openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 #### Configure your CUSTOMERS ACL

-The CUSTOMERS ACL list containers a list of projects and users for which CI/CD can be triggered.
+The CUSTOMERS ACL list contains a list of projects and users for which CI/CD can be triggered.

-* Create a public GitLab repo called whatever you like for instance: `ofc-acl`
+* Create a public GitLab repo called whatever you like, for instance: `ofc-acl`
 * Add a CUSTOMERS plain-text file and enter each name on a new line
 * Find the Raw URL from the UI (Open Raw)
 * Edit the line that says `customers_url` and enter the URL i.e. `https://gitlab.domain.com/user/ofc-acl/raw/master/CUSTOMERS`